uberism/convert-json/README.md

 })
 ```

-The first argument is a xls input file, for options see details https://github.com/Leonidas-from-XIV/node-xml2js#options, and the last argument is a callback function.
+The first argument is a xml input file, for options see details https://github.com/Leonidas-from-XIV/node-xml2js#options, and the last argument is a callback function.

 ## Library using